Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session10.md

 ## Summary of learning
 *What did you learn through these exercises*

+Through this session I learnt how to create a cloud, this was done through Micorsoft Azure.

 References

 FRÉDÉRIC PRUD'HOMME, 2023.
 What is the Cloud?
 Definition and explanations | Qim info Available from: https://www.qiminfo.ch/en/what-is-the-cloud-definition-and-explanations/